 In order for a glacier to develop snowfall must exceed snowmelt.
 For a glacier to survive snowfall must equal or exceed snowmelt.
 Mass balance is the amount of snow and ice accumulated minus the amount of snow and ice melted from the glacier during a hydrologic year (October-September).
 Like your checking account a positive balance is an excess of accumulation over melting (ablation).
 If ablation is larger a negative balance exists and the glacier will retreat.
 Mass balance is controlled by climate and in turn controls glacier behavior.
 To identify how a glacier will behave today and in the future mass balance must be known.
 This section focuses on how mass balance is measured and what the mass balance of North Cascade glaciers has been in recent years.

 A quick estimate of glacier mass balance is obtained by observing snowline position.
 The snowline rises throughout the summer, its position at the end of the summer (September 30) is the annual snowline position.
 The annual snowline defines the percentage of a glacier’s total area that is in the accumulation zone.
 In the North Cascades, if avalanche accumulation is received, between 60 and 65 percent of a glaciers area must be snowcovered at the end of the summer for an equilibrium balance.
-If a glacier does not receive avalanche accumulation then 65 to 70 percent must be in the accumulation zone for equilibrium.
-In 1985, 1986, 1987, 1989, 1992, 1993, 1994, 1998, 2001, 2003, 2004, 2005, 2006, 2007, 2009, 2014, 2015 and 2016 less than 30 percent of the average North Cascade glacier remained snow covered at the end of September, indicating moderate negative balances causing glacier retreat.
+If a glacier does not receive avalanche accumulation then 55 to 65 percent must be in the accumulation zone for equilibrium.
+In 1985, 1986, 1987, 1989, 1992, 1993, 1994, 1998, 2001, 2003, 2004, 2005, 2006, 2007, 2009, 2014, 2015, 2016, 2019, 2021 and 2022 less than 30 percent of the average North Cascade glacier remained snow covered at the end of September, indicating moderate negative balances causing glacier retreat.